 Our permanent staff are research-active and have experience in delivering research-led teaching.
 They are at the level of Senior Lecturer.

 You will be assessed through a variety of practical and written assessments.
-You will also be involved in presentation and project management.

 The course provides you with opportunities to test your understanding of the subject informally before you complete the formal assessments that count towards your final mark.
 Each module normally contains 'formative' assessments for which you receive feedback from your tutor.